This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-- Mash the bananas in a large bowl.
-Add both sugars, melted butter, oil, eggs, sour cream and vanilla.
+- Add both sugars, melted butter, oil, eggs, sour cream and vanilla.
 Whisk until well combined.

 - Place a sifter over the bowl and sift in the flour, cinnamon, nutmeg, baking powder, baking soda, and salt.

-- Pour the batter into the prepared loaf pan and bake for 60 to 70 minutes, or until a toothpick inserted in the center comes out clean.
-Start checking for doneness around the 55 minutes mark.The riper the bananas, the more moisture and sugar they add to the bread, which can extend baking time and darken the edges.
-If your loaf browns too quickly, tent it with foil for the last 15 to 20 minutes.
+- Pour the batter into the prepared loaf pan and bake for 60–70 minutes, or until a toothpick inserted in the center comes out clean.
+Start checking at 55 minutes.
+Very ripe bananas can increase moisture and sugar, which may extend baking time and cause darker edges.
+Tent with foil for the last 15–20 minutes if the top browns too quickly.

 - Let the banana bread cool in the pan for 20 minutes, then remove it from the pan and cool completely on a wire rack.